Woman charged with murder over three-year-old boy found injured at Nottinghamshire home

 Police believe ‘tragic’ death is isolated incident as investigation continues

-A woman has been charged with the murder of a three-year-old boy who died after being found injured at a home in Nottinghamshire earlier this week, police have said.
+A woman has appeared in court charged with the murder of a three-year-old boy who died after being found injured at a home in Nottinghamshire earlier this week, police have said.

-Leila Picker, who is 22 years old, from Main Road, Jacksdale, was arrested this week and will appear at Nottingham Magistrates’ Court on Saturday.
+Leila Picker, who is 22 years old, from Main Road, Jacksdale, was arrested this week and appeared at Nottingham Magistrates’ Court on Saturday.

 Nottinghamshire Police said they were called to a house in Main Road, Jacksdale, on 7 August and found a boy who was seriously hurt.